FAQ - OACIQ certification examination

 - School report card, transcripts or a diploma showing that you have attended a French language secondary or post-secondary establishment full time for three years;

 For more information in this regard, check out the Examination registration procedure page.

 I would like to register for an OACIQ certification exam.
 How to proceed and what are the applicable fees?

 I wish to register to a certification examination, but the calendar shows sessions that are already full or available later than I would like, what should I do?

-In the context of COVID-19 and to comply with the 1.5-metre rule prescribed by the government, no more than 50 candidates can attend each exam session.
+In the context of COVID-19 and to comply with the distancing measures required by public health, no more than 75 candidates can attend each exam session.
 Thus, the calendar may show sessions that are already full.
 The OACIQ is aware of the situation and, in the circumstances, is making every effort to minimize delays and maximize the number of sessions offered.